+Consumers are really trying to eat more fruits and vegetables, but when the entrées arrive at the restaurant table, all eyes are on the center of the plate.
 Consumers are becoming self-educated.
 “America’s food IQ has grown because of the Food Network and the Internet,” says Owen Tilley, chef for High Liner Foods.
 “Also, there are widespread health concerns and a new food pyramid that shows how you’re supposed to eat seafood all the time, not just on ...

 Register to view this article

 Registering for Premium Content on Restaurant Hospitality will give youINSTANTaccess to invaluable articles and media content that industry professionals rely on.
 You will have access to our special reports, feature articles, and industry analysis.
 It’sFREE, easy and quick.